 Roughly 2.8 million people live in the greater Vienna region, which corresponds to about one third of Austria’s total population.

 Moreover, Vienna is a city with very high quality of life, as international surveys have confirmed many times over.
-For example, in 2019 Vienna took first place in the “Economist” ranking of the world’s most liveable cities for the second time consecutively, thus overtaking the Australian metropolis Melbourne.
+For example, for three years in a row, Vienna took first place in the “Economist” ranking of the world’s most liveable cities.
 Moreover, Vienna’s superlative quality of living was honoured for the tenth time in a row with the top spot in the worldwide “Mercer Survey”, which annually evaluates 231 metropolises with respect to e.g. their economic performance, social and political situation or housing standards.

 Also as a result of the comprehensive offering of cultural and leisure options, approx. 90 percent of Viennese enjoy living in their city.
 The population above all appreciates the broad range of green and open spaces, which are favourite destinations for daytrips and interacting with others.

 Small wonder – after all, two thirds of the urban population live less than 250 metres from the nearest green area.
-And with around 50 theatres, four opera houses, 28 cinemas, more than one hundred museums and a wealth of restaurants and bars, it is easy to choose from many diverse leisure activities to enjoy one’s precious free time in line with personal tastes and needs.
+And with around 50 theatres, four opera houses, 27 cinemas, more than two hundred museums and a wealth of restaurants and bars, it is easy to choose from many diverse leisure activities to enjoy one’s precious free time in line with personal tastes and needs.

-More information about Vienna can be found in the brochure “Vienna in Figures 2020”, which is also available in English: https://www.wien.gv.at/statistik/pdf/viennainfigures-2020.pdf
+More information about Vienna can be found in the brochure “Vienna in Figures”, which is also available in English: https://www.wien.gv.at/statistik/publikationen/wien-in-zahlen.html